Decawave/uwb-apps/apps/node_provision/README.md

 The DW1000 Device Driver Model contains the control plane for the provision packet transmissions and response receptions.
 The tags/nodes will send out a broadcast message and all the nodes are supposed to respond in a time slotted fashion.
 The new tag/node receives responses from other nodes in a sequence and stores their short address for future communication.
 The new tag/node continues to receive response messages from other nodes till receive timeout occurs.

+**NOTE:** Provision of one tag alone at a time is possible with this example.
+As there is no TDMA slot structure with example, the tags tend to reply to the original provision_start request by other tags in place which gives a wrong database.
+This will go out once TDMA slot is in place where the tags will be only on during their respective slots and hence can use n tags at the same time.

 In this example apps, a new tag(apps/tag_provision) initiates the the provisioning and all nearby nodes(apps/node_provision) respond to it.

 1. Build the Provision examples app